Murdaugh family: Embezzlement

 Attorney Justin Bamberg represents eight people, including the sons of Gloria Satterfield, from whom he says Alex stole money while serving as their lawyer.
 He later said the total number of embezzlement victims might be between thirty and fifty, and the total amount stolen could be as high as $20 million.
 According to the Island Packet, it is unclear what became of the money.

 Hakeem Pinckney was a deaf African-American man involved in a 2009 traffic accident that required permanent life support.
 Murdaugh personally represented Pinckney's family in a lawsuit against the manufacturer of the tires on the vehicle; the family was awarded a settlement.
 In 2011, Pinckney died at a care facility after his ventilator was, according to a Pinckney lawyer, "mysteriously unplugged".
-PMPED handled a wrongful death lawsuit against the care facility.
+PMPED handled a wrongful-death lawsuit against the care facility.
 Murdaugh allegedly introduced Pinckney's family to Russell Laffitte, the CEO of Palmetto State Bank, to manage the Pinckney finances due to the size of the settlements.
 The Pinckneys received some money, but an estimated $800,000 to $1 million went missing.
 In January 2022, the board of Palmetto State Bank fired Laffitte after allegations came to light that he conspired with Alex to defraud Pinckney.

 The family of Blondell Gray, who was killed in an ambulance crash in 2012, is currently owed more than $112,000 which was stolen by Alex.
 The mother of Sandra Taylor, a Beaufort resident killed by a drunk driver in Colleton County in 2019, received only $30,000 of an $180,000 settlement.

-Murdaugh pleaded guilty and was sentenced on November 28, 2023 to 27 years in prison for these and other financial crimes.
-See Murdaugh family#Federal indictment 22 counts.
+Murdaugh pleaded guilty and was sentenced on November 28, 2023, to 27 years in prison for these and other financial crimes.